473105/Start-Menu-Lite-Tools/README.md

    -
 ## Icon Allocator

-This is helper app which allows to seach, categorize, and extract icons that reside on your system.
+This helper app lets you search, categorize, and extract icons stored on your system.
-It was initially designed to help me fetch some system icons for the SMLT interface during the beginning stages of development.
-It quickly got out of hand and grew into a second obscure app with some useful functions, so I decided to also include it as a supportive feature to the main application.
+It was originally created to help me pull system icons for the SMLT interface during the early stages of development, but over time it grew beyond its original purpose and became a standalone tool with some useful features, so I decided to include it as a supporting component of the main program.

 <div align="center"><img width="535" height="370" alt="SMLT_Icon_Allocator_img2" src="https://github.com/user-attachments/assets/e8c8cbc8-4f70-43d9-843c-ddfbf1fbaeec" />
 </div>